Scout24/snakepit/README.md

 * Augment the description with complete metadata
 * Automagically determine the symlinks. (either by doing deltas during install, or by inspecting the metadata.)
+* Ability to package additional things, such as bash completions, cron-jobs and so on.
+* Search for an existing `snakepit.yaml` in the current working directory.